-Shauntel Poulson, Reach Newschools Capital, Dec 8, 2015
+By: Shauntel Poulson, Reach Newschools Capital, December 8, 2015

 The burden of school enrollment is disproportionately felt by low-income families and those without the resources to miss work to apply to or register their children for school.
 That’s a big reason Reach Newschools Capital invested in SchoolMint, explains the firm’s general partner and co-founder, Shauntel Poulson.

 Since a higher proportion of low-income, Black and Hispanic families are smartphone-dependent, Reach Capital was curious to see if SchoolMint’s user demographics would reflect this given their high mobile usage.
 In partnership with Empirical Education, Reach Capital designed a service to determine the demographic breakdown of SchoolMint’s users as compared to the national average of US K-12 public school students and found that SchoolMint is serving a higher percentage of low-income, Black, and Hispanic students.